 The Alpha Omicron Pi Foundation is pleased to provide a full scholarship for one woman from any AOII chapter to attend the Undergraduate Interfraternity Institute (UIFI) with preference given to chapters in the Northeast US and Canada.
 This institute is seen as the premier leadership academy for fraternity and sorority members.
 The institute features experiential learning and hands-on activities, an opportunity to meet fellow Greeks from all 50 states and Canada, and curriculum that teaches you how to lead with passion and integrity.

-The AOII Foundation is excited to support research and education for arthritis, Alpha Omicron Pi Fraternity’s international philanthropy.
-Arthritis is the number one cause of disability in the United States, impacting more than 50 million adults.
-We are proud to partner with the Arthritis Foundation to raise support and awareness for this cause.
-Since 1967, over $3 million has been raised by AOIIs and donated through the Foundation to support the mission of conquering arthritis.
-For the 2016-2017 fiscal year, the AOII Foundation awarded $496,256 to fund arthritis programs and research initiatives.
-Specifically, $75,000 of that went to an organization called CARRA (Childhood Arthritis and Rheumatology Research Alliance) in order to pilot feasibility research grants aimed at providing the initial support needed to start a research project and provide substantive funding to address important research questions in pediatric rheumatology.
-CARRA was created to ease research aimed at finding the cause and cure for childhood rheumatic diseases and its network is comprised of more than 130 centers across the US and Canada.
+The AOII Foundation is excited to support research, patient programming and education for arthritis, our Fraternity’s international philanthropy.
+Arthritis is the number one cause of disability in the United States, impacting 54 million adults and more than 300,000 children and babies.
+We are proud to partner with the Arthritis Foundation to raise support and awareness for this important cause.
+Since 1967, over $3 million has been raised by AOIIs and donated through the AOII Foundation to support the mission of conquering arthritis.